Blue Business® Plus Credit Card from American Express review

 Trust – it's among the top things the Blue Business® Plus Credit Card from American Express is selling to its cardholders.
 With the flexibility to spend above your credit limit, American Express is choosing to trust its members.

 The amount you're allowed to spend above, while not set in stone and is subject to your credit rating, payment history, and other terms, not only allows you to purchase necessary items or services for your small to mid-size business, it also allows you to earn rewards on it.
 Talk about customer appreciation.
 And have we mentioned this card doesn't charge an annual fee?
-(See Rates and Fees.)
+(See Rates and Fees; terms apply.)

 The rewards you can earn based on your spending are also worth noting.
 There are no categories rotating month-to-month, so you have a bit less to think about when it comes to making the most of your business' credit card rewards earning, but you also have the opportunity to earn more than the typical flat-rate rewards card.